 They just have the right sort of appeal as a food that many people enjoy and can relate to.
 Everybody knows what a blueberry looks like, and what it tastes like.
 It is a way for space adventures to gain some down to Earth appeal.

+Animal lovers exist in my fanfiction.
 I am a big-time animal lover and so that of course creeps into my writing.

 What may also be of interest is the fact that my first fiction writing, when I was a young girl, was animal adventure stories.
 I didn’t write much.
 Instead, I would draw crude pictures and then in my head I could add the details of a particular scene.
-I was probably about four or five or so when I started writing these.
+Furthermore, I was probably about four or five or so when I started writing these.
 I recall my grandmother giving me old appointment books for bygone years, as that was scrap paper that nobody cared about.
-I would draw floppy-eared dogs or whatever and the occasional tree or happy shining sun and from those little things and such humble beginnings, I would generate stories.
+So I would draw floppy-eared dogs or whatever and the occasional tree or happy shining sun and from those little things and such humble beginnings, I would generate stories.
 I have forgotten them all and the old drawings are long gone.

 While everybody seems to love Porthos, it’s only canon character Jonathan Archer who is really responsible for feeding or walking the little guy.